 From there on, your recovery treatment at Mile High will include comprehensive care, with your Vivitrol treatment being a vital piece of the picture.

-At Mile High Recovery, we meet you where you are.
+At Mile High Recovery Center, we meet you where you are.
 If you are ready to learn more about recovery options, ask about Vivitrol and other medication-assisted treatments, and decide if you are ready to seek our support for your journey to sobriety – we are ready too.

 Our evidence-based, compassionate alcohol addiction treatment and opioid addiction treatment programs are here for you in the heart of the mile-high city.
 Just give us a shout.
 Our online form is easy and fast, and there is someone to answer the phone if you call 303-268-2144.